Canon 7D II vs Leica V-LUX Typ 114

 It is notable that the V-LUX Typ 114 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the 7D Mark II does not offer wifi capability.
+In contrast, the 7D Mark II does not provide wifi capability.

 Studio photographers will appreciate that the Canon 7D II (unlike the V-LUX Typ 114) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 The 7D Mark II is a recent model that features in the current product line-up of Canon.
-In contrast, the V-LUX Typ 114 has been discontinued (but it can be found pre-owned on eBay).
+In contrast, the V-LUX Typ 114 has been discontinued (but can be found pre-owned on eBay).
 As a replacement in the same line of cameras, the V-LUX Typ 114 was succeeded by the Leica V-LUX 5.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Leica websites.